danbev/learning-crypto/notes/in-toto-attestations.md

 `slsa-verifier` can also print out the predicate information after validation , using `--print-predicate`, which could then be passed to a Policy Engine.

+Now, that worked well for a binary artifact but in Rust the releases are more often source code and would not have a binary to sign.
+TODO: Take a closer look at what NPM does.

 ### Processing an attestation
 1) First the attestation is decoded as a JSON encoded Envelope.